iamreverie/gpt-user-chat-extractor/README.md

 # ChatGPT User Prompt Extractor

 A Python CLI tool to extract user prompts from ChatGPT conversation JSON exports.
-Given a ChatGPT JSON file, this script extracts all messages where the role is user, filters by an optional starting date, and outputs the results in a clean, timestamped text format.
+Given a ChatGPT JSON file, this script extracts all messages where the **ROLE IS USER**, filters by an optional starting date, and outputs the results in a clean, timestamped text format.

 ## Features